 9. Mountain Pose (Tadasana)

 You practice standing with perfect posture and your palms facing outwards.
 You'll be saying "ta-da"-sana when your back pain disappears with this yoga pose!
+This pose will also be important as you move on to more advanced poses.
+The mountain pose is often the starting point for other standing yoga poses.

 10. Staff Pose (Dandasana)